CsabaDu/CsabaDu.DynamicTestData/README.md

 #### **Embedded Private `DisposableMemento` Class**
 (New v1.1.0)

 This embedded class follows the thread-safe Memento design pattern.
 Its function is to make possible the thread-safe temporary overriding of the `ArgsCode` property value by storing and ensuring to restore the original value.
-Its constructor's first parameter should be an instance of the eclosing `DynamicDataSource` class, and the socond one is an `ArgsCode` enum to override its default `ArgsCode` property value.
+Its constructor's first parameter should be an instance of the eclosing `DynamicDataSource` class, and the second one is an `ArgsCode` enum to override its default `ArgsCode` property value.
 The class implements the `IDIsposable` interface, and its `Dispose` method sets the `ArgsCode` property with the original (default) value.

 #### **`OptionalToArgs` Method**
 (Updated v1.2.0)

 The function of this method is to invoke the object array generator `TestDataToArgs`, `TestDataReturnsToArgs` or `TestDataThrowsToArgs` method given as `Func<object[]>` parameter to its signature.
-If the second optional `ArgsCode?` parameter is not null, the ArgsCode value of the initialized `DynamicDataSource` child instance will be overriden temporarily in a using block of the DisposableMemento class.
+If the second optional `ArgsCode?` parameter is not null, the ArgsCode value of the initialized `DynamicDataSource` child instance will be overriden temporarily in a using block of the `DisposableMemento` class.
 Note that overriding the default `ArgsCode` is expensive so apply for it just occasionally.
 However, using this method with null value `ArgsCode?` parameter does not have significant impact on the performance yet.

 #### **Protected Static Generic `WithOptionalArgsCode` Methods**
 (Updated v1.2.1)